wp-plugins/speakertext/readme.txt

 == Changelog ==

+= 1.4.0 =
+Loads SpeakerText Javascript in page footer only when SpeakerText videos are detected for better performance.

 = 1.3.1 =
 New option to turn off jQuery loading, if you already have jQuery in your theme or other plugins.